Rock City’s Enchanted Garden of Lights

 Although we did not get to experience this, you can even have dinner with Santa.
 This would include a dinner buffet with all the goods including chicken fingers, VIP front-of-the-line access to the Enchanted Garden of Lights, meet and greet with Santa and the elves and a photo opp with Santa and friends.

 Again, it was very tranquil and we loved every moment of it.
 Although it was a bit chilly the evening we drove up, nothing some scarfs, mittens and hot chocolate could not take care of.
-The mountain air was still refreshing and views were breathtaking.
+The mountain air was still refreshing and the views were breathtaking.
 It was so pretty lit up at night.
 Prettier than I could have ever imagined.
 Rock City is Lookout Mountain with all the glory.
 There is so much to do that we were unable to take it all in however I am looking forward to experiencing it during the day and taking in Rock City Garden, Lovers Leap & Cafe, Rock City Birdhouses, Mother Goose Village to name a few.

-The next time you are in Chattanooga, make sure to include Rock City on your places to visit, or Enchanted Garden of Lights during Christmas.
+The next time you are in Chattanooga, make sure to include Rock City on your places to visit or Enchanted Garden of Lights during Christmas.

 1400 Patten Road, Lookout Mountain, GA